-- April 2nd is the first day to complete Out-of Zone Requests.
+- April 1 is the first day to complete Out-of Zone Requests.
 This will take place On-Line, beginning at 7:30 a.m. at www.hobbsschools.net.
 If you do not own a computer, you may go to the school that your student presently attends and use a computer, the public library, or other computer in which to complete your request.
-All requests will be dated and timestamped in the order received.
-All requests MUST BE submitted on-line. - Requests will be accepted from April 2, 2013, thru August 10, 2013, for the first semester.
-Contact Terry Lopez, Administrative Assistant, at 575-433-0100 with any questions. - Requests will be accepted December 3, 2013, thru January 11, 2014, for the second semester. - All renewals received by April 27, 2013, will receive notification of approval/denial by May 31, 2013, by email (unless otherwise noted). - All brand new requests will receive notification of approval/denial by August 3, 2013, by email (unless otherwise noted). - Requests will be processed in the order in which they are received. - All Approved Requests will be sent to the school locations for completion.

-- Parents/Guardians will receive notification of approval/denial by email (unless otherwise noted).
+All requests will be dated and time-stamped in the order received.
+All requests MUST BE submitted on-line. - Requests will be accepted from April 1, 2022, thru July 22, 2022, for the first semester.
+Contact Terry Lopez, Administrative Assistant, at 575-433-0100 with any questions. - Requests will be accepted December 13, 2022 thru December 30, 2022, for the second semester. - All renewed request (and new Middle School requests) received by April 29, 2022 will be notified by May 13, 2022, if they have been approved or denied.
+All other requests will be contacted by July 29, 2022. - Requests will be processed in the order in which they are received. - All Approved Requests will be sent to the school locations for completion. - Parents/Guardians will receive notification of approval/denial by email (unless otherwise noted).
 They will then go to the approved school location with their two (2) proofs of residence (not older than 30 days), to complete the Out-of-Zone Approval. - Principal/Secretary WILL ATTACH copies of the proof of residence (received by parent/guardian) to Out-of-Zone Approval for the school site. - If denied due to enrollment numbers, student(s) will be placed on a waiting list in accordance with NMSA Section 22.1.4, and student(s) will then enroll in the home school in which they reside.
-Parents will receive, by email (unless otherwise noted), a copy of the Out-of-Zone Request, showing the denial and reasons for denial. - If denied due to absenteeism, tardies, behavior and/or discipline problems, the student must enroll in the home school in which they reside.
+Parents will receive, by email (unless otherwise noted), a copy of the Out-of-Zone Request, showing the denial and reasons for denial. - If denied due to absenteeism, tardies, behavior and/or discipline problems, the student must enroll in the home school in which they reside. - All requests must be completed in full prior to submission.
+If all information is not completed, you will not be able to submit your request.
+The contract portion must be checked, as an understanding of the Request being submitted by a parent and/or guardian.